Nicolas-Chasteler/T3iStatisticianProject/README.md

 # Exercise 1 complete saved as threemileruck.long
 ```
 ## Challenge 2
 I started by setting the order of the ruck data into initial, mid, then final before using ggplot to create 3 histograms of the times next to eachother.
+A png is uploaded is Rplot.png
 ```
 # Exercise 2
 # Order into initial, mid, final